TeaEngineering/aioartnet/README.md

 ![GitHub Actions Workflow Status](https://img.shields.io/github/actions/workflow/status/TeaEngineering/aioartnet/check.yml) ![PyPI version](https://badge.fury.io/py/aioartnet.svg)

 **aioartnet** is a pure python asyncio connector for the [royalty-free Art-Net protocol](https://art-net.org.uk/background/), which is a transport to transmit and recieve the [DMX-512 lighting control protocol](https://en.wikipedia.org/wiki/DMX512) over Ethernet (UDP).
-The protocol is the modern standard for interconnecting complex lighting fixtures directly, and for branching out individual universes for a specific local area to control classic DMX-512 interlinked fixtures.
+The protocol is the modern standard for interconnecting complex lighting fixtures directly, and for branching out individual universes for a specific local area to control classic DMX-512 XLR-cable interlinked fixtures.
 Both open and propriety lighting control systems can emit Art-Net directly.

 This library aims to be simple and robust, and can both input data into Art-Net, as well as output it from "artnet" to your user code.
 It builds a dynamic model of the network's Art-Net nodes, their ports and the universe(s) of DMX-512 that are being controlled.
 Fully type hinted to comply with `PEP-561`.
 No non-core dependancies, with a test suite that runs on Python 3.9 to 3.11.